forestdb/forestdb.org/models/neural-net.md

 model-language: church
 ---

-This models is a neural network that learns the XOR function.
+This model is a neural network that learns the XOR function.
 The model is based on the [Anglican implementation of a neural net](https://probprog.github.io/anglican/examples/).

     ;; Define expected inputs and outputs as lists (define inputs  (list (list -1 -1) (list -1  1) (list  1 -1) (list  1  1)))